How We Track Your ROI

 Problem: Low Close Rate (Meeting → Revenue)

 • What's happening on the calls?
-(Client feedback)
+(Your feedback)

 • Are meeting attendees the people we reached via LinkedIn?